-The Hospital experienced an increase in net deficit of \$2,695,633 and \$333,940 for the years ended March 31, 2023 and 2022.
+The Hospital experienced an increase in net deficit of \$993,485 and \$2,695,633 for the years ended March 31, 2024 and 2023.
 Management established a plan to mitigate the effects of the recurring losses.
 The Hospital is looking into areas to reduce cost without impacting patient care.
 Also, the Hospital is evaluating service lines currently offered.
-In addition, the Hospital may delay payments to the management company as needed.
-The effect of these changes cannot be evaluated and substantial doubt about the Hospital's ability to continue as a going concern within one year after the date of the financial statements remains.
+In addition, the Hospital is working on a long-term payment plan for outstanding payables to the management company.
+The effect of these changes cannot be evaluated and substantial doubt about the Hospital's ability to continue as a going concern for 12 months beyond the date of the financial statements remains.
 The financial statements do not include any adjustment that might be necessary if the Hospital is unable to continue as a going concern within one year after the date of the financial statements.

-Note 13 - Adoption of Lease Standard
+Note 13 - Subsequent Events